EpicEric/sandhole/book/src/cli.md

           By default, these connections are not terminated by Sandhole.

+      <b>--tcp-keepalive-time</b> &lt;DURATION&gt;
+          If set, enables TCP keepalive on accepted client connections, sending the first probe after the set idle time.

+          Set this option to avoid &quot;connection reset by peer&quot; on socket reuse.

+          By default, keepalive is disabled.

+      <b>--tcp-keepalive-interval</b> &lt;DURATION&gt;
+          Interval between TCP keepalive probes once `--tcp-keepalive-time` has elapsed.

+          Only applies when `--tcp-keepalive-time` is set.

+          [default: 10s]

       <b>--udp-timeout</b> &lt;DURATION&gt;
           How long until SSH channels from UDP sockets are automatically garbage-collected